 Notes: *** p<0.01, ** p<0.05, * p<0.1.
 Robust standard errors in parentheses.
 Log wage is the log of total wages divided by total enterprises in a province-industry cell, divided by the average number of workers in that province-industry cell.
 Sources: Ministry of Finance, List of Factories and Plants (1897), and Ministry of Finance, Statistical Results on Factories and Plants by Industries Not Subject to the Excise Tax for (1903).

-Table A10: Additional Descriptive Statistics about Young Factories (Age < 3) (Excluding Non-European Russia, Taxed Industries, and Factories with Fewer than 15 Employees)
+Table A10: Additional Descriptive Statistics about Young Factories (Age < 3) (Excluding Non-European Russia and Factories with Fewer than 15 Employees)

 Panel A: Descriptive Statistics